folkforms/dev-info/README.md

 ```

 5. Use the `-x` argument to execute a command.
 For example, `dev frontend run -x` will execute whatever is in the `_executable` field, in this case `yarn start`.

+## Data options

+- `_description`: Text that describes the given topic
+- `_executable`: An executable command that will be run when the `-x` option is specified
+- `_duplicate`: Link this entry to another entry
+- `_file`: Use the given file's contents as the description